John Glenn Columbus International Airport: Historical airline service

+First around the world flight by a woman

+In 1964 Jerrie Mock became the first woman to fly around the world.
+Flying solo in her Cessna 180 Skywagon named Spirit of Columbus, she took off from the Port Columbus airport on March 19, 1964, and arrived back 29 1/2 days later.

 Recent improvements

 A $70 million renovation of airport facilities, designed by Brubaker/Brandt, was initiated in 1979 for the airport's 50th anniversary and completed in 1981.
 This upgraded the airport's capacity to 250 flights per day by adding what is known today as Concourse B and added fully enclosed jetways at every gate.
 Ten years later in 1989, a second, $15.5 million, seven-gate south concourse (now Concourse A) was dedicated.
 The concourse was used exclusively by US Airways at the time, and later housed hubs for both America West Airlines until 2003, and Skybus Airlines until they shut it down in 2008 due to their bankruptcy.
 A north concourse was completed in 1996, which is now Concourse C, and was expanded in 2002.

 Between 1998 and 2000, numerous airport expansion and renovation projects were completed, including a $25 million terminal renovation in 1998 that included additional retail shops, new flight information displays, enhanced lighting, upgraded flooring, and a new food court.
 Also, new hangars and office spaces were completed for NetJets in 1999, as well as a $92 million parking garage including an underground terminal entrance, new rental car facilities, dedicated ground transportation area, improved eight-lane terminal access on two levels, and a new atrium and entrances in 2000, which were designed by URS Corporation.